sigoden/clii/README.md

 # Cmru

-Build cli app by writing plain js functions.
+`cmru` is a library for building cli app by writing plain js functions.

+`cmru` is a also cli tool for invoking js functions from command line directly.

 ![examples/readme.mjs](https://user-images.githubusercontent.com/4012553/154787191-87252e55-35ae-4db5-99a7-13c727bdd48c.png)